-A Police Officer works with the Bedford Public Schools and will regularly be on site at JGMS.
+A Police Officer works with the Bedford Public Schools and makes regular visits to the Lane School.
 The officers seek to build relationships with students through a variety of experiences.
-They look for ways to build and strengthen community bridges by working with children, faculty, staff, and parents.
+They look for ways to build and strengthen community bridges by working with children, staff, and parents.